The 8 Reasons Women Stay in Abusive Relationships: A Bay Area Psychologist Perspective

 By: Dr. Denise Renye

 October is here, which is Domestic Violence Awareness Month.
-Having previously worked at the nonprofit Women Against Abuse (WAR) in Philadelphia, I have seen firsthand that all genders can (and do) experience domestic violence but for now, I want to focus on why self-identified women stay in abusive relationships.
+Having previously worked at the nonprofit Women Organized Against Rape (WOAR) in Philadelphia, I have seen firsthand that all genders can (and do) experience domestic violence but for now, I want to focus on why self-identified women stay in abusive relationships.
 A more recent term is intimate partner violence in order to be more inclusive of relationships that are not solely those of cohabitation.
 In my experience as a Marin County psychologist and sex therapist, the reasons are complex and interrelated.
 Understanding these reasons is crucial for providing the appropriate support and resources to those affected.

 First, understand there are many kinds of abuse.
 Most often people think of physical abuse when they hear “abuse,” but there’s also psychological abuse, emotional abuse, financial abuse, and even spiritual abuse.
 At its core, abuse is about power and control.
 The abuser wants to have power over another person and to control them however they can, be it psychologically, emotionally, financially, spiritually, or a combination of all of the above.
 But why would anyone want to stay in that sort of relationship?
 Well, it’s complicated.